Self-Enrollment Information for Fall 2014

 Course lists are available on both the Law school web pages and the University Registrar’s web page.
 The Law School’s web pages provide more detailed information, as described below, but the University Schedule of Classes list contains the basic information you will need to register for courses.
 The University Schedule of Classes for the fall term is currently being updated and will be available March 17, 2014.
 The Law School's we pages are also being updated and will be completed before Spring Recess.

 Click on the University Registrar page, click on the 2151 Time Schedule of Classes.
 Courses are listed in the University Schedule by department and then are listed in numerical order by the 4-digit Catalog Number.
-Please make sure you are registering for the JD (Law)offering of the course and not the MSL (Graduate Course)offering.
+Please make sure you are registering for the JD (Law)offering of the course and not the MSL (Graduate Course) offering.
+If you do a class search in PeopleSoft, make sure to enter "Law" as the course subject and "Law" as the career.
+In adding both Law as the subject and the Law career, you will get the JD course offering results.
+If you only use Law as the course subject, you will get the first occurrence of courses in PeopleSoft which are the MSL course offerings.
 If you attempt to register for the MSL offering of the course, you will get an error message telling you that the course is out of your career and you will need permission to register for it.
 The scheduled meeting times for classes can also be found there; the University updates the schedule daily during registration.
 The meeting days and times are also listed in this schedule.
 The room assignments are also posted in the University Time Schedule as well as the Law School Schedule of Classes.

 You can search for details on a specific course (including the description, and prerequisites) by using the Class Search on the University Registrar’s web page: